BlindLead/contraptions/wax_pen.md

 # Wax Pen: A tool to enable production of raised lines using inexpensive parts and readily available crayons.

-## Characteristics
+## Goals
-* Creates a thin, well-defined line of wax on paper
+* Create a thin, well-defined tactile  line on paper that is not easily removed or erased
 * A hand-held device which is comfortable to use and easy to manipulate.
 Current thinking is pen-shaped
-* The device is safe to use by children aged four and up.
+* The device should be safe to use by children aged four and up.

+## Method
 * Heat the end of the crayon to the point where the wax changes state to a liquid
-* Control heat so that only the end of the crayon is melted.
-This is not yet done
+* Control heat so that only the end of the crayon is melted
 * Control flow of melted wax through a small hole such that the melted wax hardens nearly immediately on contact with paper.
 * The wax flow and melting of wax is continuous only when the tip is moving on a surface
-* The line is well-defined and should not be easily removed from the paper

-## Prototype description
-### Bill of Materials
+## Bill of Materials
 * 1 small oral syringe forms the body of the device
 * 1 crayon with paper removed
 * 1 length multi stranded copper wire, insulation removed twice the length of the syringe plus about 4 cm forms a heatsync to protect the resistor and a wick to deliver wax from the resistor to the paper

-### Electronic circuit
+## Electronic circuit
 * 1 3.3 ohm carbon film resistor 1/4 watt
 * 2 lengths of thin insulated wire 3 cm longer than the syringe
-* 1 4.2V 1200 Mah NiMH rechargeable battery from an electronic cigarette with
+* 1 4.2V 1200 Mah NiMH rechargeable battery from an electronic cigarette with on/off button
-on/off button
 * 1 momentary push button of the battery does not contain this button

 ## Assembly